dmsc/fastbasic/manual.md

 ------------------

-Functions take parameters between parenthesis and produce a result.
+Functions take parameters between parentheses and produce a result.
 Following is a list of all the functions supported by FastBasic.

-- TIME : Returns the curren time in
+- TIME : Returns the current time in
-         "jiffies".
+         "jiffies."
 This is about 60
          times per second in NTSC
-         systems, 50 times per second
+         systems or 50 times per second
          in PAL systems.

 - ABS(_num_) : Returns the absolute